-The Anderson Foundation, a charitable organization founded by the longtime Orlando Sentinel publisher Martin Anderson, has filed plans with the city to replace a 56-year-old “Anderson Building” next to the College Park Post Office with a sleek, new mixed-use building that would multiply the space five times over.
+The Andersen Foundation, a charitable organization founded by the longtime Orlando Sentinel publisher Martin Andersen, has filed plans with the city to replace a 56-year-old “Andersen Building” next to the College Park Post Office with a sleek, new mixed-use building that would multiply the space five times over.

 The foundation, which sold the adjacent property to the USPS in 1975, is applying for an intensity bonus to allow for the infill development that would double the floor area ratio (FAR) from the standard .5 to 1.0.
 The existing 1,350-square-foot building used to house the foundation’s offices but is now vacant.